-This patient was tested for the genes listed above using one or more of the following methodologies: target capture and short-read sequencing, long-range PCR followed by short-read sequencing, targeted genotyping, and/or copy number analysis.
+This patient was tested for a panel of diseases using a combination of sequencing, targeted genotyping and copy number analysis.
 Please note that negative results reduce but do not eliminate the possibility that this individual is a carrier for one or more of the disorders tested.
-Please view the Table of Residual Risks Based on Ethnicity at the end of this report or at go.sema4.com/residualrisk for gene transcripts, sequencing exceptions, specific detection rates, and residual risk estimates after a negative screening result.
+Please see Table 1 for a list of genes and diseases tested, and go.sema4.com/residualrisk for specific detection rates and residual risk by ethnicity.
 With individuals of mixed ethnicity, it is recommended to use the highest residual risk estimate.
-Only known pathogenic or likely pathogenic variants are reported.
-This carrier screening test does not report likely benign variants and variants of uncertain significance (VUS).
-If reporting of likely benign variants and VUS are desired in this patient, please contact the laboratory at 800-298-6470, option 2 to request an amended report.
+Only variants determined to be pathogenic or likely pathogenic are reported in this carrier screening test.

-Fatimah Nahhas-Alwan, Ph.D., DABMGG, Laboratory Director
+Anastasia Larmore, Ph.D., Assistant Laboratory Director

-Laboratory Medical Consultant: George A. Diaz, M.D., Ph.D
+Laboratory Medical Consultant: George A. Diaz, M.D., Ph.D.